AgentSEO Documentation

 /var/www/agentseo). - Install Dependencies:

-cd /var/www/agentseo npm install - Configure Environment: Create a
+cd /var/www/agentseo pnpm install - Configure Environment: Create a

 .envfile:

-pm2 start npm --name "agentseo" -- start pm2 save pm2 startup
+pm2 start pnpm --name "agentseo" -- start pm2 save pm2 startup

 Remember to visit https://your-domain.com/setup to run the database migrations!